jorgmayo/recursionschemes/recursionTalk.md

 res40: Int = 12
 ```

 It works!
-But this is not so usefull, because we are getting the identity.
-Lets try to implemente a more fancy function.
-For example, lets write a simple fution to represent the factorization of an integer as a String.
-To do this, we need first a pretty print function and then simple apply hylo to it with findDivisorsOf.
+Let's try to implement a more fancy function.
+For example, let's write a simple function to represent the factorization of an integer as a String.
+To do this, we need first a `prettyPrint` function and then apply `hylo` to it with `indDivisorsOf`.

 ```scala
 def prettyPrint: RingF[String] => String = {